-Washington State’s retail sales tax is 6.5 percent, but individual cities add on additional percentages.
-Washington is one of only nine states without a state income tax, and because retail sales tax is the stat'es principal tax income source, the sales tax is higher than many other states.
+Washington's retail sales tax is 6.5 percent, but individual cities add on additional percentages.
+Washington is one of only nine states without a state income tax, and because retail sales tax is the states principal tax income source, the sales tax is higher than many other states.

 What you pay when you make a purchase is a combined rate—you will pay the state 6.5 percent plus the local rate for the city in which you make a purchase, plus any applicable Regional Transit Authority (RTA) tax.

-There are some exemptions to retail sales tax.
-Most grocery items, newspapers, and prescription drugs are exempt from sales tax, but junk food, prepared food, dietary supplements and soft drinks are taxable.
+There are some exemptions to the retail sales tax.
+Most grocery items, newspapers, and prescription drugs are exempt from sales tax, but junk food, prepared food, dietary supplements, and soft drinks are taxable.

-After June 1, 2012, hard alcohol sales moved from state-owned stores to grocery stores, and with the privatization of alcohol sales came an additional sales tax.
+After 2012, hard alcohol sales moved from state-owned stores to grocery stores, and with the privatization of alcohol sales came an additional sales tax.
 If you buy alcohol that is more than 24 percent alcohol by volume, you will pay an additional 20.5 sales tax as well as the regular sales tax.
-As of summer 2012, some stores write the total cost of price tags while others only put the cost before tax.
+Some stores write the total cost of price tags while others only put the cost before tax.

 Sales Tax Exemptions